krishnakalisarkar/Be_Heart_Smart/README.md

 ### Questions expected to be answered with our Machine Learning model

-* Is a person at risk of heart disease?
+* Is a person at risk of cardiovascular disease?
-* What are the potential risk factors for heart disease--smoking, alcohol consumption, obesity, etc?
+* What are the potential risk factors for cardiovascular disease--smoking, alcohol consumption, obesity, etc?
-* Which factors are the best predictors of heart disease?
+* Which factors are the best predictors of cardiovascular disease?

 ### Machine learning models that was used in our analysis:

 * Our dataset is large with over 60 thousand observations and 11 features.
-* Our aim is to predict presence of heart disease.
-Hence sensitivity/recall will play an important determinant in selecting our model.
+* Our aim is to help predict presence of cardiovascular disease  timely and accurately.
-* We tried different machine learning algorithms to compare and determine the model that will predict presence of heart disease timely and accurately.
+* We try different machine learning algorithms to compare and determine the model that will best predict the presence of cardiovascular disease.
-* Our machine learning models were classification models since we have a target variable, and which is if the person has a heart disease or not.
+* Our machine learning models were classification models since we have a target variable that describes if the person has a heart disease or not.
 Hence, the two possible outcomes are: "Yes" or "No".
-* We employed supervised machine learning and artificial neural network algorithms for our analysis.
+Therefore, we employ supervised machine learning algorithms for our analysis.
-* The supervised machine learning algorithms we used were :
+* The machine learning algorithms we used are :
-1) Logistic regression,
+1) Logistic Regression,
 2) Random Forests,

-*  We also used deep neural network models.
+3) Deep Neural Networks

 ### Reasons:

 * These are suitable for interpreting large, complex data and non-linear relationships.
 * They also allows optimizing the model and produce high accuracy results.

-### Logistic Regression

-Logistic Regression is one of the machine learning algorithms model used here to predict the outcome of cardiovascular disease based upon the given features.\
-Logistic Regression is an ideal algorithm for binary classification problems.\
-Various steps were performed leading to, and during logistic regression.

-#### EDA on the Cleaned Data
+### EDA on the Cleaned Data

 Data was loaded from PostgreSQL database Be_Heart_Smart, using sqlAlchemy to create a connection between the database and the jupyter notebook file, into a DataFrame cardio_cleaned_df.
 EDA was performed on the cleaned data, and the following insights were gained.
 (The various graphs and figures will be found in the folder Pictures/Segment_2/Images_Subhangi.)

 * A density plot of age showed substantial overlap for cardio_disease positive (cardio_positive) and cardio_disease negative (cardio_negative) individuals.
 However the shift in peaks of the distribution indicates that for advanced age (over 55years), chances of developing cardiovascular disease increases.
 * A density plot of weight showerd substantial overlap for cardio_positive cardio_negative individuals with a marginal shift of cardio_positive towards higher weight.
 * Box plot of age distribution across different cholesterol levels shows increasing cholesterol levels with age.
-Cardio_positive individuals were older compared to cardio_negative (as also observed in the density plaot for age).
+Cardio_positive individuals were older compared to cardio_negative (as also observed in the density plot for age).
 The difference in age was greatest for normal cholesterol levels.
 * Box plot of weight distribution across different cholesterol levels do not show much variation across different cholesterol levels.
 However cardio_positive individuals were heavier compared to cardio_negative accross all cholesterol levels.
 A large number of outliers were also seen.
 * Box-plot of age accross different glucose levels also showed a slight shift towards higher age as glucose levels increased.
 * Box plot of weight across different glucose levels also show a lot of outliers.
 Individuals with moderate and high glucose levels were heavier compared to individuals with normal glucose levels.